About The Association

 Clients with Dog, 1970s

 At the time it opened in 1945, the Saint Francis Boys Home in Ellsworth was home to eight boys.
-Today, Saint Francis Community Services serves nearly 4,000 children and families.
+Today, Saint Francis Community Services serves over 8,000 children and families.

 SFCS alumni and friends are individuals who believe in the mission of “Therapy in Christ” as an instrument of healing for children and families in need.